oshebj/linux-showcase/README.md

 ## Networking
 Nothing special.
 DHCP with reserved leases from FW.
 Controller is static.
 This is just a demo.
+See Snort and Suricata config files.